Willunga

 PROFILE FAQ

-Willunga has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally
+Willunga has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Willunga Basin Water Infrastructure Expansion, Fleurieu Connections - Main South Road and Victor Harbor Road Duplication, High Productivity Vehicle Network (HPVN), Adelaide Public Transport Capacity and Access.
+AreaSearch has identified one major project likely affecting this region: Willunga Basin Water Infrastructure Expansion.
+Other notable projects include Fleurieu Connections - Main South Road and Victor Harbor Road Duplication, High Productivity Vehicle Network (HPVN), and Adelaide Public Transport Capacity and Access.
+The following details those most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.